aaronbloomfield/nws/hws/docker/index.md

 	- Windows host users: make the initial 'd' of 'dockerfile.metasploit' be lower-case
 - `docker build -t nws .`: this builds the course image for the not-intentionally vulnerable images

-One those completed, and assuming they completed successfully, you should run `docker images` again, and you will see something simnilar to the following:
+One those completed, and assuming they completed successfully, you should run `docker images` again, and you will see something similar to the following:

 ```
 $ docker images